amyinorbit/hons/_posts/2017-02-13-week5-roundup.md

+---
-title: Week 5 Roundup
+title: "Week 5 Roundup"
 date: 2017-02-13
-template: post.html
+layout: post
+---

 This week was sort of a slow week, especially with other coursework to worry about.
 I have started writing a packet and frame encoder to test data